protontypes/open-sustainable-technology/README.md

 - [urbs](https://github.com/tum-ens/urbs) - A linear optimisation model for distributed energy systems
 - [energy-py](https://github.com/ADGEfficiency/energy-py) -  Reinforcement learning for energy systems
 - [Dispa-SET](https://github.com/energy-modelling-toolkit/Dispa-SET) - allows to model a power system at any level of detail e.g. micro-grid, region, country, continent
-- [calliope](https://github.com/calliope-project/calliope) - Calliope is a framework to develop energy system models, with a focus on flexibility, high spatial and temporal resolution, the ability to execute many runs based on the same base model, and a clear separation of framework  and model
+- Calliope  - is a framework to develop energy system models, with a focus on flexibility, high spatial and temporal resolution, the ability to execute many runs based on the same base model, and a clear separation of framework  and model
 - [OSeMOSYS](https://github.com/OSeMOSYS/OSeMOSYS) - is an open source modelling system for long-run integrated assessment and energy planning.
 It has been employed to develop energy systems models from the scale of continents (African Power Pools, South America, EU28+2) down to the scale of countries, regions and village
-- [REVUB](https://github.com/VUB-HYDR/REVUB) - The main objective of REVUB is to model how flexible operation of hydropower plants can help renewable electricity mixes with variable solar and wind power to provide reliable electricity supply and load-following services
+- [REVUB](https://github.com/VUB-HYDR/REVUB) - The main objective is to model how flexible operation of hydropower plants can help renewable electricity mixes with variable solar and wind power to provide reliable electricity supply and load-following services
 - [glaes](https://github.com/FZJ-IEK3-VSA/glaes) - Geospatial Land Availability for Energy Systems
 - [RESKit](https://github.com/FZJ-IEK3-VSA/RESKit) - A toolkit to help generate renewable energy generation time-series for energy systems analysis
 - [FINE](https://github.com/FZJ-IEK3-VSA/FINE) - The FINE python package provides a framework for modeling, optimizing and assessing energy systems
 - [atlite](https://github.com/PyPSA/atlite) - Light-weight version of Aarhus RE Atlas for converting weather data to power systems data
 - [onsset](https://github.com/OnSSET/onsset) - is a GIS based optimization tool that has been developed to support electrification planning and decision making for the achievement of energy access goals in currently unserved locations.
-- [compas](https://github.com/com-pas/compas-architecture) - The CoMPAS project was formed to develop open source software components related to IEC 61850 model implementation (profile management) and configuration of a power industry Protection Automation and Control System (PACS).
+- [CoMPAS ](https://github.com/com-pas/compas-architecture) - was formed to develop open source software components related to IEC 61850 model implementation (profile management) and configuration of a power industry Protection Automation and Control System (PACS).
 - [PowSyBl](https://github.com/powsybl/powsybl-core) - is an open source framework written in Java, that makes it easy to write complex software for power systems’ simulations and analysis
- - [powsybl-open-loadflow](https://github.com/powsybl/powsybl-open-loadflow) - PowSyBl Open Load Flow is an open source implementation of the load flow API that can be found in PowSyBl Core.
+ - [PowSyBl Open Loadflow](https://github.com/powsybl/powsybl-open-loadflow) - PowSyBl Open Load Flow is an open source implementation of the load flow API that can be found in PowSyBl Core.
 It supports AC Newtow-Raphson and linear DC calculation methods
 - [Hierarchical Engine for Large-scale Infrastructure Co-Simulation](https://github.com/GMLC-TDC/HELICS) - Today the core uses are in the energy domain, where there is extensive and growing support for a wide-range of electric power system, natural gas, communications and control-schemes, transportation, buildings, and related domain tools.
 - [PowerSimulations.jl](https://github.com/NREL-SIIP/PowerSimulations.jl) - is a Julia package for power system modeling and simulation of Power Systems operations
 - [PowerSystems.jl](https://github.com/NREL-SIIP/PowerSystems.jl) - provides a rigorous data model using Julia structures to enable power systems analysis and modeling